lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 see also software written as laws, laws was software, business process, post office pretending software was correct and internal to business - managing the business processes - director hazing

+- Foss
+"FOSS developers are living in the future - and the friction comes from a world that works by different set of rules" - zx2391 on HN

+Follow the young - no follow the software literate.
+This idea of giving away for free trillions of dollars of value is ...
+Star Trek. follow that future

+- death of project management :
+Think 1950s. you had one person gonna collect the state of many activities. they then became obvious point for authority about change from above / redirection of resources

+but now that's a automated status reporting - so any resource allocation decisions can be made but who do they affect?
+1. you need a model (see apple and their todo list) but two it's a flatter structure

 End chapters
 ------------
 end